What is Cloudy Pad ?

 Google bills data transfer out to internet past a 200GB free data threshold.
 As Cloudy Pad streams from Google to your machine via internet, you may be billed for data transfer past a certain usage.
 Google bills 0.085$ per GB up to 10 TB after the free threshold.

-Considering a 1080p 60 FPS stream, data transfer would be around 2.25 GB/hr.
-Past 90 or 100 hours per month, Google may start billing additional data transfer charges:
+Considering a 1080p 60 FPS stream at 15 Mbps, data transfer would be around 2.25 GB/hr.
+Past 40 hours per month, Google may start billing additional data transfer charges:

 Paperspace costs